 Companies issue shares to raise money and expand business operations.
-Subsequently, companies can choose to buy back shares from the market for numerous reasons, such as to meet stock option obligations, improve financial ratios, take advantage of an undervalued share price, increase ownership, and reduce dilution.
+Subsequently, companies can choose to buy back shares from the market for numerous reasons, such as meeting stock option obligations, improving financial ratios, taking advantage of an undervalued share price, increasing ownership, and reducing dilution.

 Repurchased shares either sit in the treasury (called treasury shares) or are retired (retired shares).
 Shares that sit in the treasury can be reissued at a future date, while retired shares cannot.